 close to each other as the opposite shore of the Gulf.

-and religious agendas of the time.
-In an attempt to instill racial bias against the Native American Indian, early American and European archaeologists carefully selected Native
+religious agendas of the time.
+In an attempt to instill racial bias against the Native American Indian, early American and European archaeologists carefully selected Native American skulls

 Scholars would then follow up by disseminating this written propaganda.
 An example of this can be found in the words of an important government official and popular writer, Henry